-Stop & Review

-Explain the Americans

-with Disabilities Act
+Explain the Americans with Disabilities Act (ADA).

-(ADA).

 The issue of comparable worth has been hotly debated by both business and government officials.
 Certain cases of sex discrimination in employee compensation have reached the courts, highlighting the issue of comparable worth.
 For example, in AFSCME v.
 State of Washington (1983), a job evaluation of state employee positions found that women's job classes were paid approximately 20% less than comparable men's classes.
-It was recommended that women state employees should be paid an additional \$38 million annually.
-Because the state of Washington did not act on the recommendation, the women employees and awarded them nearly \$1 billion.
-In a very controversial decision, the U.S. Supreme Court would not allow the largest gender discrimination case, involving 1.5 million women employees of Wal Mart to go forward, even though there was evidence that the women were paid less than men in comparable positions.
+It was recommended that women state employees be paid an additional \$38 million annually.
+Because the state of Washington did not act on the recommendation, the women employees' union sued.
+The court ruled that the state was discriminating against its women employees and awarded them nearly \$1 billion.
+In a highly controversial decision, the U.S. Supreme Court would not allow the largest gender discrimination case, involving 1.5 million women employees of Wal-Mart to go forward, even though there was evidence that the women were paid less than men in comparable positions.

-Stop & Review What two issues are involved in the wage gender gap?
+What two issues are involved in the wage gender gap?